Intracranial hemorrhage with fluid-fluid level

 Left sided hemiplegia, on anticoagulation therapy.

 0 images remaining

-Fluid-fluid level (aka blood-fluid level) or sedimentation level or haematocrit effect, in intracranial haemorrhage can be seen on CT or MRI.
+Fluid-fluid level (aka blood-fluid level) or sedimentation level or hematocrit effect, in intracranial hemorrhage can be seen on CT or MRI.
 This is associated with patients who have coagulopathy or who are receiving anticoagulation therapy.
 These can prevent the formation or lysis of a blood clot, resulting in this appearance.